Payback (video game): Gameplay

-The game is similar in gameplay to the original GTA, with new camera angles and more weapons being obvious differences.
-The player can use shotguns grenades, as well as weapons such as remote controlled cars carrying explosives.
+Gameplay is similar to the original Grand Theft Auto, with new camera angles and more weapons being obvious differences.
+The player can use shotguns and grenades, as well as weapons such as remote-controlled cars carrying explosives.

 The game also supports four-player multiplayer deathmatch.

 The Game Boy Advance version includes eleven cities.

 Development

 It was originally a fan's project to make an Amiga clone of Grand Theft Auto.
 In the author's own words, "every effort has been made to ensure that Payback beats GTA in every way."

 The game was eventually expanded into a commercial release, and in 2002 Apex Designs announced plans to bring it to Microsoft Windows, Macintosh, and the Game Boy Advance (GBA).
 The Mac version was speedily released, but there is still no word on the Windows version's released date.
 A version for the GP2X handheld was released in 2006.

 Despite the game being a clone of GTA, even copying car names such as the "Mundaneo", Rockstar has made no attempt to stop Apex Designs from publishing this game, or warn them about infringing on their copyrighted materials.

 The GBA version was also finished, but Apex Designs couldn't initially find a publisher.
 After numerous failed attempts to get it published, it was not until late 2004 that DSI Games finally picked up the game.

 The GBA version received an age rating from North America's ESRB, however it didn't officially release there.

-An iOS version of Payback was announced on December 29, 2008 and released on January 28, 2009.
-It contains all the features of the GP2X version.
-The developers announced that it was going to be released on January 15; however due to a bug, it was pushed back to January 28.
-A behind-the-scenes report is listed on their website.